Ikeagwuchi-Andrew/Ikeagwuchi-Andrew/README.md

 - 💞️ I’m looking to collaborate on big data projects and machine learning algorithm methods.
 - 📫 How to reach me: ikeagwuchi3030@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am transitioning from Law to Data Science.
+- ⚡ Fun fact: I am transitioning from Law to Data Analytics.

 <!---
 Ikeagwuchi-Andrew/Ikeagwuchi-Andrew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.